durban/choam/README.md

     - `Rxn` also provides a correctness property called [*opacity*](https://nbronson.github.io/scala-stm/semantics.html#opacity);
       a lot of STM implementations also guarantee this property (e.g., `scala-stm`), but not all of them.
+Opacity basically guarantees that all observed values are consistent with each other, even in running `Rxn`s (some STM systems only guarantee such consistency for transactions which actually commit).
   - Some STM implementations:
     - Haskell: `Control.Concurrent.STM`.
     - Scala: `scala-stm`, `cats-stm`, `ZSTM`.